 - Are you a newcomer to Five Peaks, Trail Running or Ultramarathon running, or want to help those that are?
 Join the Five Peaks newcomers group on facebook – A friendly place for newcomers to ultrarunning to ask questions, find training buddies, and share trail running stories.

-We encourage carpooling for this event wherever possible in order to minimise congestion and parking issues around the venue start area.
+We encourage carpooling for this event wherever possible in order to minimise congestion and parking issues.

 - Your age category is calculated according to your age as at 1st January 2022.